Setup a fare structure to calculate the monetary costs of trips

 manually edited and adjusted to the existing rules in your study area, as

 long as they stick to some basic premises.
-Please see fare structure
+Please see the fare-structure vignette for more information.

 setup_fare_structure(